sxcw/mks-blog-source/source/_posts/w5-day1.md

 * Adding salt: A hacker could not have a pre-generated list against salted password hashes; they would need to re-generate an entirely new list using your server's salt.
 * A hacker needs to re-generate their list of common passwords when a salt is involved.
 Because bcrypt is designed to be slow, this generating process will take them a very long time.
 * session id points to the session itself (might be an object) --> give client the key to the session, not the entire session. (he doesn't need to know he is user_id 10)
-* `http` , send everything including session id in plain text.
+* `http`: send everything including session id in plain text.

 <h3>Sessions</h3>
 * Client: Only get access to session id, provides session id when doing account-sensitive actions (updating user's credit card)
 * Server: generate a session (and id) when client signs in, only exposes session id.
-Question: who is makeing the request?

 * Cookie: a small file, get sent to the server.
-Every cookie is restricted to that prticular domain.
+Every cookie is restricted to that particular domain.
 Cookie is a collection of key value pairs.
 One Cookie per domain
-* Delete cookie --> rip off keycard
+* Delete cookie --> rip off key card